 Melinda is wonderful—well organized, professional, and understanding.
 Her responsive work-style reassured me that my case was important, even in the context of other priorities.
 A Former Client

-Melinda Koster is an Associate in Sanford Heisler Sharp’s New York Office.
+Melinda Koster is Senior Litigation Counsel in Sanford Heisler Sharp’s New York Office.
 She received her bachelor’s degree, summa cum laude, from Pomona College and her law degree from Stanford Law School.

 Melinda represents employees with a wide range of claims, including discrimination on the basis of gender, pregnancy, and age, in both public litigation and privately negotiated settlements.